pavankalyanvarikolu/pavankalyanvarikolu/README.md

 - 👋 Hi, I’m Pavan Kalyan Varikolu
-- 👀 I’m  DevOps, SRE and Cloud Engineer
+- 👀 I have around 5 years as a DevOps and Cloud Engineer
 - 🌱 I have Masters degree in DevOps from Atlantic Techonological University, Ireland
-- 📫 You can reach me p.kalyavarikolu@gmail.com and +353 899445099
+- 📫 You can reach me pavankalyavarikolu5@gmail.com and +353 899445099